MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 Set-SPOTenantCdnEnabled -CdnType <Public | Private | Both> -Enable $true
 ```

-For example, to enable your organization to use both public and private origins with the CDN, type the following command:
+For example, to enable your organization to use both public and private origins, type the following command:

 ``` powershell
 Set-SPOTenantCdnEnabled -CdnType Both -Enable $true
 ```

-To enable your organization to use both public and private origins with the CDN but skip setting up the default origins, type the following command:
+To enable your organization to use both public and private origins but skip setting up the default origins, type the following command:

 ``` powershell
 Set-SPOTenantCdnEnabled -CdnType Both -Enable $true -NoDefaultOrigins
 ```

-To enable your organization to use public origins with the CDN, type the following command:
+To enable your organization to use public origins, type the following command:

 ``` powershell
 Set-SPOTenantCdnEnabled -CdnType Public -Enable $true
 ```

-To enable your organization to use private origins with the CDN, type the following command:
+To enable your organization to use private origins, type the following command:

 ``` powershell
 Set-SPOTenantCdnEnabled -CdnType Private -Enable $true